apache/flink/docs/dev/table/connect.md

     .lineDelimiter("\r\n")       // optional: line delimiter ("\n" by default;
-                                 //   otherwise "\r" or "\r\n" are allowed) .quoteCharacter('\'')        // optional: quote character for enclosing field values ('"' by default) .allowComments()             // optional: ignores comment lines that start with '#' (disabled by default) .ignoreParseErrors()         // optional: skip fields and rows with parse errors instead of failing;
+                                 //   otherwise "\r" or "\r\n" are allowed) .quoteCharacter('\'')        // optional: quote character for enclosing field values ('"' by default) .allowComments()             // optional: ignores comment lines that start with '#' (disabled by default);
+                                 //   if enabled, make sure to also ignore parse errors to allow empty rows .ignoreParseErrors()         // optional: skip fields and rows with parse errors instead of failing;
                                  //   fields are set to null in case of errors .arrayElementDelimiter("|")  // optional: the array element delimiter string for separating